partykit/partykit/apps/blog/src/content/blog/ai-interactions-with-tldraw.md

 ## Demo: Interacting with non-player characters on an infinite whiteboard

-It‘s demo time.
+It‘s demo time!
+(By the way, I use the term _NPC_ to mean _non-player character._ This is because the NPCs are not entirely AI-driven, and some don’t use AI at all.)

 <video autoplay muted loop src="/content-images/ai-interactions-with-tldraw/demo/1-intro.mp4"></video>

 ### 1. Combining tldraw and PartyKit, and adding fake users with their own cursors

-What’s we’re looking at here is a custom version of [tldraw](https://www.tldraw.com), the multiplayer infinite whiteboard web app.

-[tldraw supplies an open source library](https://tldraw.dev) which I’ve taken and added a chat in the sidebar.
+What’s we’re looking at here is an integrated version of [tldraw](https://www.tldraw.com), the multiplayer infinite whiteboard web app. [tldraw supplies an open source library](https://tldraw.dev) which I’ve taken and added a sidebar with chat and a “facepile” (line of user avatars).

-Users have to live _somewhere:_ I’ve chosen to supply a [cursor park](https://knowyourmeme.com/memes/cursor-park), a place in a shared document where users can leave their cursors while they’re reading.
+Active uers have to hang out _somewhere:_ I’ve chosen to supply a [cursor park](https://knowyourmeme.com/memes/cursor-park), a place in a shared document where users can leave their cursors while they’re reading.
 It’s a gag but genuinely, it’s useful to have a place to go!
 Like having pockets to stuff your hands in when you’re in an idle state.

-NPCs are summoned to the avatar bar across the top of the screen, and simultaneously their cursors appear on the multiplayer whiteboard.
+NPCs are summoned to the filepile across the top of the screen, and simultaneously their cursors appear on the multiplayer whiteboard.

 <video autoplay muted loop src="/content-images/ai-interactions-with-tldraw/demo/2-poet.mp4"></video>